monkphin/nlaw/README.md

 ## User Story Testing

-1.As a user, I want to know more about the club, so that I can decide if it's the kind of place I might want to visit.
+1. As a user, I want to know more about the club, so that I can decide if it's the kind of place I might want to visit.

 | Feature   | Action                                             | Expected Result                                                                           | Actual Result     |
 | --------- | -------------------------------------------------- | ----------------------------------------------------------------------------------------- | ----------------- |